RealHulubulu/openCVObjectDetectionRPi/README.md

 calibration and objectDetection file.
 Look at code for details as it doesn't do input error handling.

+The calibration portion of the code creates a detection threshold through an algorithm.
+If that threshold is not used, a default threshold is then used instead.
+It is set to .2 in the code as that is a reasonable minimum threshold for our purposes.
+The .2 eliminates many of the false positives that occur.

-When running the object detection portion of the code found within the objectDetection.py file, it currently just runs twice within a for loop.
-There is commented out code for a while loop that runs continuously.
-You can also make the code run for however long you wish.
+When running the object detection portion of the code found within the objectDetection.py file, it currently runs with a while loop for running continuously.
-The two iteration for loop is the simplest example of use for our inventory management idea.
+There is commented out code for a for loop that can be set with a certain amount of iterations for tests.
+A two iteration for loop is the simplest example of use for our inventory management idea as it can track change in two different images.

 The classNames file lists out all of the objects pre-trained in the MobileNet-SSD v2 model found in the